History of the District of Columbia Fire and Emergency Medical Services Department: Retaliatory employee punishment controversy

-Commenting on the Smith, Sterne, and Sloan cases, legal expert Curt Varone called Ellerbe's actions "almost beyond belief".
-Voicing his opinion that Ellerbe's actions were retaliatory, Varone noted:
+Legal expert Curt Varone called Ellerbe's actions retaliatory and "almost beyond belief":

 Here is the bottom line: In DC the fire chief is the final decision maker on matters of discipline.
 If the fire chief does not like recommendations that his subordinate chiefs give him, he should IGNORE THEM.
 He is the fire chief and that is his prerogative to overrule their decisions by issuing what ever punishment he believes is warranted.
 But to punish fact finders for disagreeing with him?
 What message does that send?

 Another alleged retaliation came in July 2012.
 Lieutenant Robert Alvarado gave an interview to a local D.C. television station in which he discussed his dissatisfaction with Ellerbe's decisions regarding the DCFEMS logo and the stored polo shirts.
 Ellerbe demanded that Alvarado be suspended for a month for speaking to the media without authorization.
 Suspensions of more than three days must be determined by a trial board, and in July 2012 the trial board found Alvarado guilty.
 He was suspended for 22 days.
 After serving the suspension, Alvarado was transferred from active duty to the DCFEMS fire training academy.
 He also filed an appeal with the D.C.
 Office of Employee Appeals.